[Complete Guide] Comparing the differences between LiFePO4 batteries and Li-ion batteries

 Lithium-ion batteries consist of one or more cells, each containing a positive electrode (cathode), a negative electrode (anode), and an electrolyte that allows the movement of lithium ions between the electrodes during charging and discharging.

 However, lithium-ion batteries also have some disadvantages.
 They are sensitive to high temperatures and overcharging, which can cause them to degrade quickly or even catch fire.
-They also have a limited lifespan as the number of charge-discharge cycles varies depending on factors such as temperature, depth of discharge and charging voltage.
+They also have a limited lifespan, as the number of charge-discharge cycles varies depending on factors such as temperature, depth of discharge and charging voltage.

 Part 3.
 Complete comparison of LiFePO4 and Li-ion batteries

-Depth of Discharge (DOD)
+depth of discharge (DOD)

 It is important to note that although LiFePO4 batteries have a lower nominal voltage than Li-ion batteries, they can deliver a higher discharge current without a significant voltage drop.
 Due to a lower internal resistance, LiFePO4 batteries can deliver high power output with minimal energy loss.

-Self-discharge rate
+self-discharge rate

 When it comes to self-discharge rate, LiFePO4 batteries have a significantly lower rate compared to Li-ion batteries.